Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Inference: A Novel Two-parameter Sensitivity Analysis Model

-be the difference of the averages of the outcomes offset by $Z^o_{ij}\beta_0^\star$ between the treated and control units in set $i$.
+For stratum $i$, let be the difference of the averages of the outcomes offset by $Z^o_{ij}\beta_0^\star$ between the treated and control units in set $i$.
 In case of a constant additive treatment effect, $(Y^o_{ij}-Z^o_{ij}\beta_0^\star)$ are called the adjusted outcomes.
 However, we do not assume a constant additive treatment effect.

-We subtract from this difference term an estimate of its extreme value under the specified bias.
-Thus, define